Oghma-Infinium/Ascensio/README.md

 ### System Requirements

-> Please note these specs are the best idea of a baseline that I can provide at the current moment, based on my own experiences to maintain 50-60 FPS.
+> Please note these specs are the best idea of a baseline that I can provide at the current moment, based on my own experiences to maintain 50-60 FPS, dipping into the 40s in heavily forested areas.
 In the future this will be updated depending on feedback received.

 **My Specs (1080p):**